SamGRosen/diary/README.rst

 Copyrights and License
 ======================

-Diary is protected by MIT license
+Diary is protected by the MIT license